EncounterMuseum/encounter-museum/traditions/aboriginal.md

 origin: North America
 size: 23 inches / 58 cm.
 ---
-One of four medicines
+Sweetgrass is one of four sacred medicines in Native spirituality used in the smudging ceremony.
+One or more of four ingredients called medicines (tobacco, white sage, cedar, sweetgrass) are placed in a shell or other container and lit on fire.
+Smoke from the smoldering elements is fanned over a person as they symbolically wash themselves in the purifying smoke.
+Spaces (rooms, buildings) and objects (drums, sacred pipes) may be smudged with the purifying, sanctify smoke as well.
+In some Native stories, sweetgrass was the first plant on earth.
+Using it shows respect and honour to the earth.
+Other stories refer to sweetgrass as the hair of Mother Earth.
+The three-part braid may be understood to reprsent body-mind-spirit or past-present-future.

 ---
 title: Coyote Face
 images: ["abo.wolfface.jpg"]
 size: 11 inches / 28 cm.
 X 10 inches / 25 cm.
 ---
-Dance regalia.
+Some elements of Native regalia .
 Wearer assumes the qualities and characteristics of the coyote

 ---
 title: Arrowheads